mmcgrana/zk/README.md

 CLI aesthetic from the [`hk`](https://github.com/heroku/hk) project.
 Like `hk`, `zk` is designed to behave like a standard Unix tool and be composed with other such tools.

-Copyright of the borrowed portions of `zk`'s code remains with the `hk` project.

 ### Contributing